 In your third year, you will spend a year abroad at a university in the EU or elsewhere in the world.
 There are a wide range of countries and universities from which you can choose.
 As well as a range of European universities, you may also choose from a range of current partners worldwide.
 These include countries in which a variety of different languages are spoken, including universities at which courses are taught in English.
 After completing your year abroad, students will return to Birmingham to complete the final year of their studies.

-There are two key aspects to the final year of study: one is the dissertation, the opportunity to create a bespoke learning programme.
+There are two key aspects to the third year of study: one is the dissertation, the opportunity to create a bespoke learning programme.
 For the dissertation, students will undertake a 10,000 word research-based project on a contemporary theme which includes elements of the three main disciplines of the programme.
 Students choose from a substantial range of optional modules whilst meeting the requirements to undertake at least one module from each discipline.
 The choice includes modules such as 'Employment and Business Development and Policy in the EU', 'International Ethics', 'Gender in World Politics', 'Knowledge, Innovation and Global Business', and 'Politics and The Media'.
 This flexibility enables the student to gain a broad education at the same time as developing in-depth knowledge in a specific discipline.

 If you want to take advantage of a unique opportunity to be supported with a work placement opportunity as part of your final year, this course includes the opportunity to undertake a 'Professional Development' module as part of your optional module choices.

 Students undertake their dissertation and then choose from a substantial range of optional modules, whilst meeting the requirements to undertake at least one module from each discipline.
 The dissertation will offer the student an opportunity to undertake a 10,000 word research-based project on a contemporary theme which includes elements of the three main disciplines of the programme.
 This will encourage the student to have both a broad education and in-depth knowledge in a specific discipline.